Frequently Asked Questions - Homepage

 A: You may drop your payment -- CHECKS ONLY, no cash -- with your payment stub in an envelope into any of the drop boxes listed below.
 Your payment will be forwarded to us by mail on the same day; however, processing through the post office may cause a delay of from three to four days.

-- Medford Water Commission in the Lausmann Annex, 200 S. Ivy Street Room 177 or the collection box at the parking lot entrance
+- Medford Water, in the City Hall Lausmann Annex, 200 S. Ivy Street, Room 177, or the collection box outside the parking lot entrance to the building

-Q: If I pay online through my bank how many days will it take to reach the Water Commission?
+Q: If I pay online through my bank how many days will it take to reach Medford Water?

 A: It may take five or more days to receive your payment; this is important to keep in mind if you're paying a bill that is already delinquent.